jbarone/ghostToHugo/README.md

 ### Pre-Built Binaries

 With every new versioned release.
 Binaries are built for most major platforms.
 You can simply download the one for your operating system from the [releases page](https://github.com/jbarone/ghostToHugo/releases/latest).
 Unzip the package and place it somewhere in your path, and you are ready to go.

-### Building the Latest and Greatest
+### Fetch With Go

-The project is written in Go, and currently will require building from source.
+The project is written in Go, and can easily be built from source.
 Make sure you have Go installed and configured, then just run:

 ```